Conversational Geek teaches you cyber insurance 101

 Cyber insurance, like auto or home insurance, reimburses the policyholder for losses incurred from a cyberattack.
 Sounds great, right?
 Well, the issue facing businesses looking to get cyber insurance is that cyber insurance is not a standard industry term, and there are countless policies and insurers.
 The key to navigating the cyber insurance labyrinth and getting the most appropriate coverage is preparation, organization, and knowledge.

-I’m pleased to introduce How Cybersecurity and Cyber Insurance are Intertwined, Conversational Geek’s newest eBook.
+To discover how cybersecurity and cyber insurance are intertwined, I’m pleased to introduce Conversational Cyber Insurance.
 In it, the experts at Conversational Geek break down the basics of cyber insurance and what to do when you are considering becoming a cyber insurance policyholder.
 This primer on the what, how, and why’s of business cyber insurance and will set you well on your way to understanding the complicated landscape of cyber insurance.

 What is cyber insurance?